galv-team/galv-frontend/README.md

 docker-compose up frontend_test
 ```

+Remember to add the `--build` flag if you have made changes to the frontend code outside the `src` directory.

 ### End-to-end tests

 End-to-end tests are used to ensure that the frontend works as expected from the user's perspective.
 They are run with Cypress.